alumae/gst-kaldi-nnet2-online/README.md

 # CHANGELOG

+2015-04-28: Endpointing and interim recognition results now work correctly when using the threaded decoder.
+Note that endpointing does not work exactly the same as with the unthreaded decoder, and there might be some differences between individual decoder runs, but for all practical purposes it should be OK.
+Also, introduced a new property `traceback-period-in-secs` that specifies how often intermediate results are sent to the client (default is 0.5).

 2015-03-05: Threaded decoder can now be selected at configuration time, using the `use-threaded-decoder` property. *NB:* this property should be set before other properties.
 Endpointing and partial results might still not work as expected with the threaded decoder.